 Hire a surveyor: Unlike property in urban areas, rural plots are often irregular in size and shape.
 Make sure you know exactly what you’re buying, and take note of any existing survey flags when checking the property.

-Check the Topography: While your land may look like your dream piece of property, it’s important to carefully survey the lands topography.
-Understand what type of soil is on your land, look for areas where water runs, look for signs of flooding, and make sure you know exactly where you can build on the land.
+Check the Topography: While your land may look like your dream piece of property, it’s important to survey the topography of the land carefully.
+Understand what type of soil is on your land, look for areas where water runs, search for signs of flooding, and make sure you know exactly where you can build on the land.

 If there’s a local building/planning office: